Robotics - total control on repeatability and accuracy

 Engineering students from Tokyo Denki University were tasked with solving the classic 'inverted pendulum' control theory problem.
 The challenge is to create a two-wheeled, self-balancing robotic vehicle.

 To achieve the required level of motion control performance, a high-resolution position encoder was a crucial part to enable monitoring and regulation of the motor output.
-It also had to be small and light enough to be accommodated within the vehicle's slim vertical structure.

 Image